 For some people art and photography is a very important part of their life – their homes are covered in beautiful photos, and they have albums full of holiday photos.
 Some people haven’t had a single photo printed since photos became more digital.
 These two people undoubtedly will value photography differently.

 As a good rule though, you should think of wedding photography as an investment.
 You have only one chance to capture the photos that you will be able to look at for the rest of your life.
 Paying extra for experience may not guarantee better photos, but it will increase the chance that you end up with the photos you want.
-More reliable equipment, better storage and back-ups, experience to deal with problems – this is like insurance.
+More reliable equipment, better storage and back-ups, experience dealing with problems – this is like insurance.
 You only really know how valuable insurance is until something goes wrong.
-When deciding your budget, try imagining your self in 20 years looking back to this decision.
+When deciding your budget, try imagining yourself in 20 years looking back to this decision.
 How much would you be willing to spend in 20 years to see photos of your wedding day?
 Now multiply that by every time in your life that you may want to see those photos again.